-All schools in the Midsomer Norton Schools' Partnership (the Trust) have a culture of high aspiration and high expectation.
+All schools in the Midsomer Norton Schools' Partnership (Trust) have a culture of high aspiration and high expectation.
 Careers Education, Information, Advice and Guidance (CEIAG) is recognised as playing an important role in motivating our children and young people, promoting equality of opportunity and maximising their academic and personal achievements.
 We are committed to providing a planned programme of careers education for all children and young people to help prepare them for the opportunities and challenges of adulthood.
+We recognise the value of all routes, not just an academic one traditionally championed by schools, technical qualification and apprenticeships have equal value to academic qualifications and MNSP schools promote all routes without bias.